Luke Powell Gaff Cutter For Sale

 Half height bulkheads of T&G panelling with varnished oak vertical grab rails separate off the main saloon.

 Dropleaf saloon table in varnished oak sits on the centreline.
 Single settee berth to port and a large pilot berth under the port side deck.

 Starboard side settee berth.
 Large storage lockers outboard of either settee.

 Reflex 62MSK 2400W diesel cabin heater in forward port corner of the saloon.

 Passageway to starboard side of the mast.
 To starboard is a hanging locker and work bench.

 To port is a double berth.

 Oak door into the forepeak which is given over to storage and ablutions.
 Large storage space for unused sails and warps.

-Blake Lavac sea toilet on the starboard side discharges directly overboard.
+Blake Lavac sea toilet on the starboard side discharges into a black water tank which can be emptied into the sea or pumped out ashore.
 Stainless steel hand basin with manually pumped fresh water.

 These particulars have been prepared in good faith from information provided by the Vendors and are intended as a guide, Wooden Ships cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 The Purchaser should instruct his agent or surveyor to validate all details as necessary and satisfy himself with the condition of the vessel and its equipment.